please-freak-off/Actual-Notes/pages/Writing Tips.md

-- Good writing is hard.
+## Good writing is hard.
 You most likely suck at it.
 	- You still have self worth as a human for writing.
+	- you sucking at writing does not make you a bad person.
+	- like ppl being born with talent for writing is like fake. you either write and get b etter or you don't.
-- Say the fucking thing
+- ## Say the fucking thing
 - being cryptic and  unnecessarily passive is not going to add depth to your work.
 	- e.g. do not do this.
 		- The dish shattered into a fractal menagerie of angst as the sound of angered screams of a young woman in a 40 year old's body nearly ruptured the eardrums of the curled up son.
 	- instead try a two step approach.